leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 * Historical data tracing, and;
 * Automated notifications.

-ePOD means that you can collect and store all your order requests, delivery confirmations, and shipping dockets within the system.
+**ePOD** means that you can collect and store all your order requests, delivery confirmations, and shipping dockets within the system.
 (Both via the dashboard and driver app)

-Historical data tracing, on the other hand, will allow you to access that data.
+**Historical data tracing**, on the other hand, will allow you to access that data.

 You can use it to evaluate your operations.
 Not to mention, expand your database to improve the accuracy of the system.

-Finally, you should check whether the software lets you set up automatic confirmations, alerts, and notifications.
+**Finally, you should check whether the software lets you set up automatic confirmations, alerts, and notifications.**

 That is crucial when you want to minimize internal communication, but also improve customer experience.